MediciNova (NASDAQ:MNOV) Stock Crosses Above 200-Day Moving Average of $0.00

-MediciNova, Inc. (NASDAQ:MNOV) shares passed above its 200-day moving average during trading on Tuesday .
-The stock has a 200-day moving average of $0.00 and traded as high as $4.29.
-MediciNova shares last traded at $4.15, with a volume of 203,387 shares changing hands.
+MediciNova, Inc. (NASDAQ:MNOV)’s share price passed above its two hundred day moving average during trading on Tuesday .
+The stock has a two hundred day moving average of $0.00 and traded as high as $4.29.
+MediciNova shares last traded at $4.15, with a volume of 203,387 shares traded.

-Separately, Maxim Group initiated coverage on MediciNova in a research note on Wednesday, March 10th.
-They set a “buy” rating and a $15.00 target price for the company.
+Separately, Maxim Group assumed coverage on MediciNova in a research report on Wednesday, March 10th.
+They issued a “buy” rating and a $15.00 target price on the stock.

 MediciNova Company Profile (NASDAQ:MNOV)